yongenportkey/nus-workshop-2024-microsite/docs/3. smart-contract/deployment/deploy-contract.md

 Then build under src folder again.

 :::warning
 Please note that the DLL contract files with identical code cannot be deployed repeatedly.
+Because on AElf, when a contract is deployed, AElf checks the contract code to ensure that two identical contracts are not deployed on AElf.
-If you intend to deploy contract code with the same logic, make a slight modification in the code.
+Therefore, if you intend to deploy contract code with the same logic, make a slight modification in the code.
 For instance, add a line like `var name = "xxx"`.
 :::

 ```bash copy